fieldtrip/website/tutorial/nirs_singlechannel.md

 In the command window, you will see that 24 events were found, and two types of events were used, namely event 'A' and event 'B'.
 In case you recorded your files with the Artinis Oxymon system, and you did not add events during the measurement, you can include them here, see FAQ.

-Furthermore, note that we do not define the output variable [cfg] now, as we are not interested in the output.
+Furthermore, note that we do not define the output variable 'cfg' now, as we are not interested in the output.
 The variable 'cfg' will thus stay unchanged.
 We want to have a look at epochs/trials starting 10 second pre-stimulus (before event 'A') and ending 35 seconds after 'A' (post-stimulus).
 So we can now define our trials and subsequently use this to call **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)**:

     cfg.trialdef.eventtype  = 'event';
     cfg.trialdef.eventvalue = 'A';
     cfg.trialdef.prestim    = 10;
     cfg.trialdef.poststim   = 35;
     cfg = ft_definetrial(cfg);

+    cfg.channel = {'Rx4b-Tx5 [860nm]', 'Rx4b-Tx5 [764nm]'};
-    data_epoch = ft_redefinetrial(cfg,data_filtered);
+    data_epoch = ft_redefinetrial(cfg, data_filtered);

-Note that we left out the brackets around the output variable as we have a single output variable here.
-Great, we have 12 trials now!
-Check them out using the databrowser, but let us use some settings to make the plots look neater:
+We have now selected one pair of channels and cut the data in 12 trials.
+Check them out using the databrowser, but let us use some settings to make the plots look neater and also visualize the artifacts that we identified earlier:

     cfg = [];
     cfg.ylim = [-1 1];